openreplay/documentation/content/plugins/axios.md

 - `captureWhen`: Allows you to set a filter on what should be captured.
 The function will be called with the axios config object and expected to return `true|false`.
 Default: `() => true`.
 - `sessionTokenHeader`: In case you have enabled some of our backend [integrations](/integrations) (i.e. Sentry), you can use this option to specify the header name (i.e. 'X-OpenReplay-SessionToken').
 This latter gets appended automatically to each axios request to contain the OpenReplay sessionToken's value.
 Default: `undefined`.
 - `ignoreHeaders`: Helps define a list of headers you don't wish to capture.
 Set its value to `false` to capture all of them (`true` if none).
 Default: `[ 'Cookie', 'Set-Cookie', 'Authorization' ]` so sensitive headers won't be captured.

+## Troubleshooting

+Having trouble setting up this plugin? please connect to our [Slack](https://slack.openreplay.com) and get help from our community.